 The Pequannock Township Office of Emergency Management (OEM) is a separate department reporting to the Township Manager but is organizationally a part of the New Jersey Department of Homeland Security, reporting directly to the Morris County Office of Emergency Management.

-The Pequannock OEM is staffed by one part-time Coordinator and two part-time Deputy Coordinators.
+The Pequannock OEM is staffed by one part-time Coordinator and four part-time Deputy Coordinators.
 Their primary function is to work with Federal, State, County and local agencies to plan for, coordinate and direct operations at large scale civil emergencies that usually require the coordinated efforts of multiple municipal departments and/or outside agencies.

 The primary focus of the department is in planning for events that are more likely to affect the Township like storm damage and flooding.
 Some other events for which we plan are hazardous material incidents, terrorist attacks using weapons of mass destruction and mass distribution of prophylactic medicines.